Instructional design is evolving - your toolkit should, too.

 Identify changes for lasting impact.

-Frameworks aren’t there to hem us in – they’re structural guidelines.
-Or those inflatable gutter guards that prevent children from going haywire at the bowling alley.
-When creativity has a smart structure to play inside, we can move faster, collaborate better, and build learning that actually sticks.
+Frameworks aren’t there to hem us in, they’re structural guidelines.
+When creativity has a smart structure to work inside, teams move faster, collaborate better, and build learning that actually sticks.
+That’s true whether you’re using ADDIE, a scenario-based framework, or a custom instructional design template.

 But smart frameworks are just one part of the puzzle.
 The best learning designers also know how to choose the right tools – and what to leave behind.